winitzki/scall/tutorial/programming_dhall.md

 #### Value identity

 If we know that `x` equals `y`, we also know that `f x` equals `f y` for any function `f`.
-This is translated into the following combinator:
+We expect this to be translated into a combinator like this:

 ```dhall
 let identityLeibnizEqual